Things I Like

 Insurance:

-• I use Esurance for homeowner’s insurance, but shop around.
+• We use Esurance for homeowner’s insurance, but shop around.
 Quotes on our annual premiums ranged from $600-$2600/year for the same coverage.
 I could not believe it.

 • Self insurance through high deductible plans is the way to go.
-I don’t carry comprehensive insurance on my sedan.
-I carry high deductible insurance on our van.
-We carry very high deductible ($10k) on homeowner’s insurance.
+We don’t carry comprehensive insurance any of our cars.
+We carry very high deductible ($30k) homeowner’s insurance.

 Investing: